 In the left ventricle, the inlet valve is the mitral valve, and the outlet valve is the aortic valve.
 In the right ventricle, the inlet valve is the tricuspid valve, and the outlet valve is the pulmonic (pulmonary) valve.

 Each valve consists of flaps (cusps or leaflets), which open and close like one-way swinging doors.
 The mitral valve has two cusps.
-The other valves (tricuspid, aortic, and pulmonary) have three.
+The other valves (tricuspid, aortic, and pulmonic) have three.
 The large inlet valves (mitral and tricuspid) have tethers—consisting of the papillary muscles and cords of tissue—which prevent the valves from swinging backward into the atria.
-If a papillary muscle is damaged (for example, by a heart attack), the valve may then swing backward and start leaking.
-If a valve opening is narrowed (often present at birth or caused by an infection), blood flow through the valve is reduced.
-Both leaking and reduced blood flow may occur in the same valve.
+If a papillary muscle is damaged (for example, by a heart attack Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina) Acute coronary syndromes result from a sudden blockage in a coronary artery.
+This blockage causes unstable angina or heart attack (myocardial infarction), depending on the location and amount... read more ), the valve may then swing backward and start leaking Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+Each ventricle has... read more (called regurgitation).
+If a valve opening is narrowed Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+Each ventricle has... read more (called stenosis), blood flow through the valve is reduced.
+Both leaking and narrowing may occur in the same valve.

 The heart's only function is to pump blood.